Ata Abu Rashta

-Ata Bin Khalil Abu al-Rashtah (عطاء بن خليل أبو الرشتة; born 1943) is an Islamic jurist, scholar and writer.
-He is the global leader of the Islamic political party Hizb ut-Tahrir.
-He came to prominence in Jordan during the 1991 Persian Gulf War and was a critic of Iraq's invasion of Kuwait.
+Ata Bin Khalil Abu al-Rashtah (عطاء بن خليل أبو الرشتة; born 1943) is a Palestinian Islamic jurist, scholar and writer.
+He is the global leader of the Islamic fundamentalist political party Hizb ut-Tahrir.
+He came to prominence in Jordan during the Gulf War and was a critic of Iraq's invasion of Kuwait.

 Biography

 Ata Abu Rashta (Sheikh Abu Yasin Ata bin Khalil bin Ahmad bin Abdul Qadir al-Khatib Abu Rashta) was born into an observant Islamic family in the village of Ra'na in Mandate Palestine.
 His family was expelled from Ra'na in 1948 and moved to a refugee camp near Hebron, where he completed elementary and middle school.

 He graduated from the Al Hussein Bin Ali school in Hebron in 1960 and completed his matriculation at the Ibrahimiya school in Jerusalem in 1961.
 Accepted to the Faculty of Engineering at Cairo University in Egypt, he graduated with a degree in civil engineering in 1966.
 He worked in a number of Arab countries as a civil engineer and wrote a book on the calculation of quantities in relation to the construction of buildings and roads.